Hotels Under $500: New York City

 Image courtesy of Soho Grand Hotel

-If you want to stay in chic SoHo but have easy access to the rest of Manhattan, The Soho Grand is a great choice.
+If you want to stay in chic SoHo while having easy access to the rest of Manhattan, the Soho Grand is a great choice.
 The hotel is located a block from the subway and close to TriBeCa’s trendy dining spots, as well as all of SoHo’s excellent shopping.

 Rooms are modern with a touch of nostalgia — leather headboards, brass lamps and bathrooms with black-and-white subway tile.
 Nice touches include Tivoli bluetooth radios, Nespresso coffee makers and motorized blackout shades.